DEEP VEIN THROMBOSIS (DVT) & BLOOD CLOTS

 Clots that form in the coronary arteries can lead to heart attacks and strokes.

 Swelling, cramps or redness in the lower legs (often only one leg), shortness of breath, cough, chest pain, etc.

-– Thick blood caused by bad diet (meat, dairy, milk, sugar, refined products, eggs, bad oils and fats, etc.).
+– Thick blood caused by bad diet (meat, dairy, milk, sugar, refined products, eggs, cheese, pizza, bad oils and fats, stimulants, etc.).
 In a study done at the University of Georgia at Athens rats fed a diet high in milk protein were found to have increased rate of blood clotting.
-The researchers concluded that the diet high in animal protein caused sensitizing of the metabolic factors that might initiate clotting inside blood vessels.
+The researchers concluded that the diet high in animal protein (meat, dairy, etc.) caused sensitizing of the metabolic factors that might initiate clotting inside blood vessels.

 – Dehydration (drinking insufficient amount of water) as it makes blood thicker and causes of impaired blood circulation.